The Coven-Meyerowitz tiling conditions for 3 prime factors: the even case: Introduction

+The conjecture that (T1) and (T2) hold for all finite integer tiles was popularized in the literature, in recent years, as the Coven-Meyerowitz conjecture.

-Part (T1) is a counting condition, ensuring that the factors $A$ and $B$ in any tiling $A\oplus B=\ZZ_M$ satisfy $|A||B|=M$.
+The statement (T1) is a counting condition, ensuring that the equation $|A||B|=M$ is compatible with the second part of (\ref{poly-e2}).
 The second condition (T2) is a much deeper structural property.
 For finite sets $A$ satisfying (T1) and (T2), Coven and Meyerowitz constructed an explicit tiling $A\oplus B^\flat=\ZZ_M$, where $M=\hbox{lcm}(S_A)$ and $B^\flat$ is an explicit ``standard" tiling complement (described here in Section \ref{standards}).
 We proved in \cite{LaLo1} (although this argument was already implicit in \cite{CM}) that having a tiling complement of this type is in fact equivalent to (T2).
 This places (T2) in close relation to questions on factor replacement in factorizations of abelian groups \cite{Szabo-book}.

 The Coven-Meyerowitz proof can be extended to a limited range of tilings where $M$ has more than two prime factors.
 In \cite[Corollary 6.2]{LaLo1}, we use the methods of \cite{CM} to prove that if $A\oplus B=\ZZ_M$, and if $|A|$ and $|B|$ have at most two \emph{shared} distinct prime factors, then both $A$ and $B$ satisfy (T2).
-(Similar results have also appeared elsewhere in the literature, see e.g., \cite{Tao-blog}, \cite[Proposition 4.1]{shi}, \cite[Theorem 1.5]{M}.)
+Similar results have also appeared elsewhere in the literature, see e.g., \cite{Tao-blog}, \cite[Proposition 4.1]{shi}, \cite[Theorem 1.5]{M}.

 Unfortunately, the methods of \cite{CM} do not extend to the case when $|A|$ and $|B|$ share three or more distinct prime factors.
 This was already known to Coven and Meyerowitz, who cited the examples due to Szab\'o \cite{Sz} (see also \cite{LS}).
-While (T2) still holds for these particular examples, a key element of the Coven-Meyerowitz proof is Sands's factor replacement theorem \cite{Sands}, which no longer holds in this setting.
+While (T2) still holds for these particular examples, a key element of the Coven-Meyerowitz proof is Sands's factor replacement theorem \cite{Sands}, which in general does not hold for tilings with three or more prime factors..
+The only cases that had been resolved prior to our work in \cite{LaLo1}, \cite{LaLo2} are either covered by the methods of \cite{CM} (see \cite{Tao-blog}, \cite{shi}, \cite{M}) or else concern tilings with explicitly given structure (\cite{KL}, \cite{dutkay-kraus}).

 In \cite{LaLo2}, we proved the following theorem.

 \begin{theorem} \cite{LaLo2} Let $M=p_i^2p_j^2p_k^2$, where $p_i,p_j,p_k$ are distinct odd primes.
 Assume that $A\oplus B=\ZZ_M$, with $|A|=|B|=p_ip_jp_k$.
 Then both $A$ and $B$ satisfy (T2). \end{theorem}